zubair-ahmad-beigh/mood-coach-app/README.md

 Streamlit

 📌 License
 This project is submitted as part of the MoodScale Internship selection.
-Feel free to explore the repo and contribute ideas.
+Feel free to explore and extend the ideas.